 Strawberry Picking in North Carolina (25+ Great Farms and When to Go)

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
+Revenue from our advertising and affiliate links goes back into our business and toward supporting communities affected by Hurricane Helene.
 Please visit our Disclosure and Privacy Policy pages for further explanation.

 Looking for the best strawberry picking in North Carolina?
 This is the best list of where to find family-owned North Carolina strawberries.

-When spring has sprung, and people start venturing out to enjoy warmer weather, strawberry picking in North Carolina is one of the best things to do, especially with kids.
-Not only can you do U-pick, but many of these strawberry farms in NC also offer ice cream and other fun activities.
+When spring has sprung and people start venturing out to enjoy warmer weather, strawberry picking in North Carolina is one of the best things to do, especially with kids.
+Not only can you do a U-pick, but many of these strawberry farms in NC also offer ice cream and other fun activities.

-Fun fact: North Carolina is the third-largest producer of strawberries in the United States!
+Fun Fact: North Carolina is the third-largest producer of strawberries in the United States!

 Thanks to our abundance of local farms, there’s a huge list of great places to pick strawberries!
 Before we get into them, we also want to share the best times to go and some other tips for strawberry picking in North Carolina.

-In case you’re looking for something specific, here’s how we’ve organized this guide:
+In case youโ€™re looking for something specific, hereโ€™s how weโ€™ve organized this guide:

 • When to Pick Strawberries in North Carolina